damiendevienne/taxonomy-fr/README.md

 The downloaded result (tsv format) is called `query.tsv`
 > Vernacular names for 18 955 taxa (April 20th, 2020)

+- data was modified as follows:
+    + Duplicates with other databases were removed.
+The version with more uppercase letters was always prefered.

 **2. GBIF**